 Perry’s Victory and International Peace Memorial Quarter

-The second coin in the United States Mint America the Beautiful Quarter® series to be released in 2013 will be the 2013 Perry’s Victory and International Peace Memorial Quarter honoring the national site in the state of Ohio..
-It will also be the seventeenth quarter released overall in the program which launched in 2010.
+The second 2013 coin in the United States Mint America the Beautiful Quarter® series is the Perry’s Victory and International Peace Memorial Quarter honoring the national site in the state of Ohio.
+It is the seventeenth quarter overall in the program that launched in 2010 and it was released into circulation beginning on April 1, 2013.

-Several design candidates for the Perry’s Victory and International Peace Quarter should be released by early 2012.
-The Citizen’s Coinage Advisory Committee and the US Commission of Fine Arts will review these designs and forward their recommendations on to the Secretary of the Treasury.
-The Treasury Secretary will make the final choice for the quarter’s design and that decision should be announced later in 2012 by the US Mint along with the designs for the other four 2013 America the Beautiful Quarters.
+Several design candidates for the Perry’s Victory and International Peace Quarter were released.
+The Citizen’s Coinage Advisory Committee and the U.S. Commission of Fine Arts reviewed these designs and forwarded their recommendations to the Secretary of the Treasury.
+The Treasury Secretary made the final choice for the quarter’s reverse design, along with the other four 2013-dated national park or site quarters designs.

-This same design will also be used on two other series of coins from the US Mint, both struck from five ounces of .999 fine silver.
-These America the Beautiful Silver Coins will be produced in a bullion version as well as an uncirculated collector version and will have a diameter of three inches.
+These same designs are also featured on two other series of coins from the U.S. Mint, both struck from five ounces of .999 fine silver to a diameter of 3.0 inches.
+These America the Beautiful Silver Coins are produced in a bullion version as well as an uncirculated collector version.

-Sometime during the first half of 2013, the Perry’s Victory and International Peace Memorial Quarter should be released.
-Proceeding this quarter will be the White Mountain National Forest Quarter.
-Following the Perry’s Victory and International Peace Memorial Quarter will be the Great Basin National Park Quarter, Fort McHenry National Monument Quarter and the Mount Rushmore National Memorial Quarter.
+Proceeding this quarter was the White Mountain National Forest Quarter.
+Following the Perry’s Victory and International Peace Memorial Quarter is the Great Basin National Park Quarter, Fort McHenry National Monument Quarter and the Mount Rushmore National Memorial Quarter.
+(Read about the 2013 quarters.)

 Perry’s Victory and International Peace Memorial information